chenbx233/Get-free-cloud-computer-ip-Virus/README.md

 If you test in a virtual environment, you only need to change txt to bat to run

 download:
-(The first edition)[/Get free cloud computer ip-virus.txt] (The second version/definite version)[Get free cloud computer ip positive version-virus.txt]
+(The first edition)["/Get free cloud computer ip-virus.txt"] (The second version/definite version)["Get free cloud computer ip positive version-virus.txt"]